kshitij98/bomberman/README.md

 ## OOPS Concepts

 ### Modularity
-Each elemennt has been decomposed into independant modules
+Each elemennt has been decomposed into independant modules.

 ### Inheritence
-Player and Enemy classes are inheriting from Person class as they have a lot of variables and member functions in common
+Player and Enemy classes are inheriting from Person class as they have a lot of variables and member functions in common.

 ### Polymorphism
+move function is showing polymorphism.

 ### Encapsulation
 Only the required functions are public in each class otherwise every variable and function is private.